SadineniAbhi/AttandenceProject/README.md

-This is a full on development project it use linux server in google could.
+This is project  uses linux server in google cloud to run the script and stores the data.

-This is project involves Python Imap lib and mysql server and flask web frame works

 AUTHOR ---- ABHIJEETH SADINENI--------